kouamojulesquentin/MAST-AnalogTest/Doxygen_Doc/MastDev/MastOptions.md

 | after_configuration  | Monitor System_model state after each configuration   (when manager activity reporting is enabled)

 ### GML options  {#GML_Options}

+Defines what kind of model information pieces are displayed in the [GML] model state report.

 | | |
 |-|-|